Telnet protocol tutorial| How does it work?

 The telnet protocol enables users to connect to a remote machine’s terminal that may not be physically accessible.
 After networking protocols such as TCP/IP were standardized, a service could be run on a server, and a remote client could access it.

-A resource could be via HTTP protocol or other.
-But what if an administrator wants to modify any configuration, need to add a software package, restart the machine or want to perform any other activities?
+The HTTP protocol or another protocol may be used to access the resource over a network.
+However, what happens if an administrator wishes to modify the machine’s configuration, add a software package, restart the machine, or perform any other task that requires console access?

-The telnet protocol is an application layer protocol that was developed on top of TCP/IP for remote administration.
-It was standardized in 1969 for a command-line based interface with the remote machine.
-It could be used for setting up a remote machine from the initial stage or can do day to day administration activities from the remote.
+The telnet protocol is an application layer protocol developed on top of TCP/IP for remote administration.
+It was standardized in 1969 for a command-line-based interface with the remote machine.

 How does telnet work?

-Once authentication is done, the user will have a bidirectional command-based interface.
-Each command over the network sends the control information and actual command using the virtual terminal connection.
+After login, the user is presented with a bidirectional command-based interface.
+Each network command transmits control information and the actual command via the virtual terminal connection.

-By default, a telnet client on windows may not be enabled e.g on Windows 10.
-If so, you will see the following screen when tying the telnet and enter.
+A telnet client on Windows may not be enabled by default, e.g., on Windows 10.
+If so, you will see the following screen while trying to connect a remote host via telnet.

-- Select the Telnet Client, by clicking the check box.
+- Select the Telnet Client by clicking the check box as shown above.

-- After clicking on OK, windows takes few seconds to apply the new settings.
+- After clicking OK, Windows takes a few seconds to apply the updated settings.

-How to configure telnet server on the Linux Centos?
+How to enable the telnet server on Linux ( e.g Centos) Operating System?

 rpm -qa | grep telnet